 I am licensed in Ohio, as well as other states with 17 years of professional work experience.
 I have so much experience in helping clients with stress and anxiety, relationship issues, trauma and abuse, depression, and much more.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 Sometimes therapy can be a process of throwing out your “stuff” on the table and we both sift through it for patterns and insights.
 Sometimes it’s an experience where a third party takes a look ...

-I am licensed in Oregon with 15 years of professional work experience.
-I have experience in helping clients with stress and anxiety, sleeping disorders, anger management, & depression.
+I am licensed in Oregon with 8 years of professional work experience.
+I have experience in helping clients with parenting issues, anger management, motivation, self-esteem, confidence and depression.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Albany area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Albany due to a higher cost of living.